Collision Earth: Plot

-Meanwhile, the Nautilus is shown drifting in space with low oxygen levels and damaged navigation and communication systems.
-Marshall and Victoria both survived the event, but Lee did not.
-They find him with severe burns and is not breathing.
-Meanwhile, at Sphere, they find out that Mercury will miss Earth by a distance of 500,000 miles.
-Back on the Nautilus, the oxygen levels are fixed and Marshall stabilizes the ship.
+Meanwhile, Nautilus is shown drifting in space with low oxygen levels and damaged navigation and communication systems.
+Marshall and Victoria both survived the event, but Lee did not; they find his body covered with severe burns.
+Meanwhile, at Sphere, they calculate that Mercury will miss Earth by a distance of 500,000 miles.
+Back aboard Nautilus, the oxygen levels are fixed and Marshall stabilizes the ship.
 They then start working on fixing the navigation and communication systems.
 Back on Earth, Preston arrives at his friend's observatory and explains to him that something is not right.
-Victoria manages to fix the communication and somehow connects to a pirate radio station owned by two seniors at North Bay University in Oregon.
-The Nautilus manages to connect to Christopher Weaver and Brooke Adamson.
+Victoria manages to fix the communication and make contact with a pirate radio station owned by two seniors at North Bay University in Oregon.
+Nautilus manages to connect to Christopher Weaver and Brooke Adamson.
 But they later lose the signal.
 Preston's friend Matthew Keyes explains to Preston that the sun became a magnetar for one millisecond.
 Unexpectedly, magnetized pieces of Mercury start entering the atmosphere.
-After the meteor shower, Preston retrieves a meteor and concludes that it is magnetized.
+After the meteor shower, Preston retrieves a meteorite and determines that it is magnetized.

-Later, Brooke and Christopher regain contact with the Nautilus and want them to go to mission ops but it is Houston, so they go to Sphere south of Seattle.
+Later, Brooke and Christopher regain contact with Nautilus and want them to go to mission ops, but it is in Houston, so they go to Sphere, south of Seattle.
 When the guards at Sphere don't believe Christopher and Brooke, Victoria sends them to Preston's house in Pacific Grove.
 Preston arrives at Sphere and manages to get in even though he is not authorized.
 He tells his old boss Edward Rex to recalculate the planet's trajectory.
-They then deduce that Mercury is on a collision course with Earth with impact in 18 hours.
+Recalculating, they realize that Mercury is on a collision course with Earth with impact in 18 hours.
 Rex decides to go with "Operation Recourse" instead of Project Seven.
-But while they talk, Preston manages to sneak his security badge off of him.
+But while they talk, Preston manages to sneak Edward's security badge off of him.
 When Christopher and Brooke arrive at Preston's house, he is not home, so they go in through his back door and accidentally turn on his computer and look at the Project Seven calculations as Preston walks in.
-They tell him that his wife sent them and proves it by turning on his radio and he manages to talk to Victoria.
-When she thinks of magnetism, she thinks of a slingshot maneuver to break free and go back to Earth.
-But then they lose contact again.
+They tell him that his wife sent them, and proves it by turning on his radio and he manages to talk to Victoria.
+Once informed of the magnetism, she has the idea of using a slingshot maneuver to break free and go back to Earth.
+Unfortunately, they lose contact again.